ibm-cloud-docs/EventStreams/managing_access.md

 ### Schema Registry actions
 {: #schema_registry_actions}

 With Schema Registry actions, you can alter the schema version, such as create, update, and delete artifact or artifact versions (Enterprise plan only). *Artifact* is the term that {{site.data.keyword.messagehub}} uses to describe related schemas, often associated with and used by a particular Kafka topic.
 The term *subject* is often used to describe the same concept.
 For more information, see [Using Event Streams Schema Registry](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-ES_schema_registry).
-In addition to the policies required for this resource type, Access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.
+In addition to the policies required for this resource type, access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.

 | Schema Registry actions | Schema  |
 | --- | --- |